• Won-Jae Hur | Rector

 • Andrew Clarkson | Director of Music

-When he is not involved with music, Andy teaches, consults, and writes in the field of organizational behavior.
+Outside of music, Andy teaches, consults, and writes in organizational behavior.

 • Emily Linthicum | Interim Parish Administrator